When looking to handle objections, you have to ask one more question to really get to the heart of the matter.

 When you truly make that connection first, Anything Else is used to smoke out hidden objections to the sale.

-This is the essence of great retail; being of service to someone and helping them see you have the answer and the way to make their lives better.
+This is the essence of great retail; being of service to someone and helping them see you have their perfect answer and the skills to make their lives better.

 When trying to handle objections, poor salespeople repeat the negatives Is it too expensive? or bring up earlier objections the customer had mentioned Are you afraid it won’t fit into your kitchen like the last one?
 Those are all fishing expeditions where you are trying to name the objection.